pluma/sublish/README.md

 **Note:** the function will be invoked with its `this` context set to the given `ctx`.
 If `ctx` is false-y, the PubSub instance will be used instead.

+## PubSub::unsubscribe(fn:Function, ctx:*):Boolean

+Removes the given function from the instance's subscribers.

+Returns `true` if the subscriber exists, `false` otherwise.

 ## PubSub::publish(args…)

 Publishes the given arguments as a message.
 Every callback function in this object's list of subscribers will be called sequentially with the given messages as its arguments.